murrty/WiitarThing/README.md

 # WiitarThing

-Connect Wii Guitar Hero instruments to a Windows PC wirelessly using a wiimote.
+A program that lets you connect Wii Guitar Hero instruments to a Windows PC wirelessly using a wiimote and Bluetooth.

 ## Setup